mjclemente/mjclemente.github.io/_posts/2016-07-29-live-reload-with-jekyll-and-hawkins.markdown

 <hr />
 [^1]: Mou, MacDown, Byword, iA Writer, plugins for Sublime Text 3, to name a few.
 None of them bad; they're just not at quite the same level.
 [^2]: Here are two basic example: 1) They handle escaping special characters differently, which can result in some very funky looking output.
 2) LightPaper's syntax highlighting is not as robust.
+[^3]: Update (8/1/2016): In the comments, [@bdavidxyz](https://github.com/bdavidxyz) mentioned his project [Impatient Jekyll](http://bdavidxyz.github.io/impatient-jekyll/), which provides live-reload and more.
+If you'd like a more full featured dev environment for Jekyll, without that much more work, you should check it out.